-GATOS SILVER SHAREHOLDER ALERT: ClaimsFiler Reminds Investors With Losses in Excess of $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Gatos Silver, Inc. - GATO
+GATOS SILVER SHAREHOLDER ALERT: CLAIMSFILER Reminds Investors with Losses in Excess of $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Gatos Silver, Inc. - GATO

 Get Help

-Gatos Silver investors should visit us at https%3A%2F%2Fclaimsfiler.com%2Fcases%2Fnyse-gato or call toll-free (844) 367-9658.
+Gatos Silver investors should visit us at https://claimsfiler.com/cases/nyse-gato or call toll-free (844) 367-9658.
 Lawyers at Kahn Swick & Foti, LLC are available to discuss your legal options.

 About the Lawsuit